companieshouse/officer-filing-api/README.md

 #### Configuration

-The environment variables necessary to run the API can be found in:
+The environment variables necessary to run the API can be found in the chs-configs repository and include:

-chs-configs/(environment)/officer-filing-api/env
+- MONGODB_URL: points at the MongoDB instance for the specified environment
+- LOGGING_LEVEL: the logging level for the CH structured logging

 #### Docker Support

-Pull image from private CH registry by running
+Pull image from private CH registry by running:
 ```
 docker pull 169942020521.dkr.ecr.eu-west-1.amazonaws.com/local/officer-filing-api:latest

 ```
 or run the following steps to build image locally:
 ```